Fluffy Oat Flour Pancakes Recipe

 How to Make Oat Flour Pancakes in Under 30 Minutes

 For a quick and easy gluten free breakfast option, give these fluffy oat flour pancakes a try!
-Served with a drizzle of syrup and your favorite fresh fruit—maybe also a dash of whipped cream—they’re a sweet and satisfying way to start any day.
+Served with a drizzle of maple syrup and your favorite fresh fruit—maybe also a dash of whipped cream—they’re a sweet and satisfying way to start any day.
 Plus, you can have them cooked and ready to eat in under 30 minutes!
-I’ll show you how to make healthy pancakes with oats, milk, eggs, baking powder, and just a few seasonings.
+I’ll show you how to make healthy pancakes with oats, milk, eggs, baking powder, lemon juice, and just a few seasonings.

 Sure, a premade pancake mix offers a faster and simpler just-add-water option.
-But this 7-ingredient blender batter is too easy not to try!
+But this 8-ingredient blender batter is too easy not to try!
 Not only do homemade oat flour pancakes give you a gluten free option, but they’re also a whole grain option—offering the nutritious complex carbs and fiber contained in rolled oats.
 And, honestly, these turned out way fluffier and more voluminous than any boxed pancake mix!

 Because you only need a few ingredients, this is also an excellent budget-friendly healthy breakfast.
 You probably already have most or all of the ingredients on-hand at home!
 No oat flour in the pantry?
 No problem.
-If you’ve got rolled oats (or even quick oats), simply blend them into a flour first and, voila—DIY oat flour on a budget.
+If you’ve got rolled oats (or even quick oats), simply blend them into a flour and, voila—DIY oat flour on a budget.

 Whether you’ve got a house full of pancake lovers or you’re a pancake lover yourself, these oat flour pancakes offer a nutritious, filling, and tasty breakfast.
 Rather than leaving you hungry an hour later, they’ll fuel you through the morning!
 A great option that you can whip up for little ones and for yourself.
 Plus, everyone can customize their healthy oat pancakes with as many (or few) of their favorite toppings as they like.